RonenNess/adder/README.md

 Please note:

 - The tests above don't include compile time (Adder scripts are compiled prior the tests).
 - Adder programs that execute multiple times have internal caching which makes them faster.
-If your project runs lots of different Adder scripts but each program only once, performance would be slightly worse.
+If your project run each Adder program only once, performance would be slightly worse.

 For more info check out *tests/performance.html*.